-UFV Geography faculty and students are engaged in a wide diversity of research projects, most notably in the fields of long-term environmental change and sustainable environmental, urban, and economic development.
+UFV SLUEC faculty and students are engaged in a wide diversity of research projects, most notably in the fields of long-term environmental change and sustainable environmental, urban, and economic development.

 These research projects have involved a large number of undergraduate and graduate research students, and research skills are a core part of undergraduate training.
-Geography faculty have attracted external funding for research, post-doctoral fellows, and internships.
+School of Land Use and Environmental Change faculty have attracted external funding for research, post-doctoral fellows, and internships.

-Please contact the Department Head, Steven Marsh if you have any questions about UFV Geography's research facilities or projects.
+Please contact the Director Jonathan Hughes, if you have any questions about UFV SLUEC research facilities or projects.

 Many Geography courses also incorporate inquiry-based learning strategies, which involve students in active data collection, problem-solving, and information modelling as a means of answering bigger questions.